-2. How many homes do you help buyers purchase each year?

-The average number of homes closed per year for a real estate agent is 12, so if your agent is batting way below that, it could be a red flag.
+Real estate agents close an average of 10 homes per year, according to NAR.
+If your agent is batting way below that, it could be a red flag.

 3. Do you work full time or part time as an agent?

-#### Amended text